tsgates/arch-wiki-markdown/wiki/Spotify.md

     $ dbus-send --print-reply --dest=org.mpris.MediaPlayer2.spotify /org/mpris/MediaPlayer2 org.mpris.MediaPlayer2.Player.PlayPause

-In order to bind this and the other commands to the media keys you need to edit your .xbindkeysrc and add the following lines:
+In order to bind this and the other commands to the media keys you need to install Xbindkeys and edit your .xbindkeysrc and add the following
+lines:

     # Play/Pause
     "dbus-send --print-reply --dest=org.mpris.MediaPlayer2.spotify /org/mpris/MediaPlayer2 org.mpris.MediaPlayer2.Player.PlayPause"